 - Financial support for school trips and visits for those pupils identified as pupil premium.

-Our results and tracking data shows that Identified pupils are making at least expected progress with many exceeding their school targets.
+- Our results and tracking data shows that identified pupils making at least expected progress with some exceeding their school targets

 - There is no significant in school gap between school disadvantaged pupils and other pupils.

 - That disadvantaged pupils do as well as other school pupils

 In the 2017/18 West Chinnock received a Sports Grant for £13,755.